JvanKatwijk/qt-dab/structure.md

 The first step is synchronization, i.e. ensuring that the front end takes the right samples for converting them into bits, including correction for frequency errors of the tuning of the signal, the functionality is implemented by:

- * The class "sampleReader" implements reading the input and ensuring samples are available;
+ * The class "sampleReader" implements reading the input and ensuring samples are available and applies - in software - a frequency correction if needed;

  * The class "timeSyncer" implements the time synchronisation, i.e. it reports - when asked for - whether or not the transition between NULL symbol and first data element of a DAB frame seems to be detected;

  * The class "correlator" then implements the fine tuning here, it determines the exactposition of the first sample of the first datablock of a DAB frame;

  * The class "freqSyncer" then implements the search for the required correction of the tuned frequency.
 (Note that the actual correction of the frequency of the incoming sample stream is done in the "sampleReader" class);

 The second step is implemented by

- * The class "ofdmDecoder" implements the conversion from the samples in the subsequent datablocks of the DAB frame to a sequence of soft bits, encoded in the range -127 ..
+ * the class "ofdmDecoder" that implements the conversion from the samples in the subsequent datablocks of the DAB frame to a sequence of soft bits, soft bits are encoded in the range -127 ..
 127.

- * The class "ficHandler" takes its input - soft bits - from the ofdmHandler, applies deconvolution on the input and prepares segments with hard bits for processing by the fibDecoder.
+ * and a class "ficHandler" takes its input - soft bits - from the ofdmHandler, applies deconvolution on the input and prepares segments with hard bits for processing by the fibDecoder.

- * The class "fibDecoder" - together with the class "ensemble" and the class "fibConfig" - implements the actual processing of the FIC data (i.e. the "FIG's").
+ * and a class "fibDecoder" - together with the class "ensemble" and the class "fibConfig" - implements the actual processing of the FIC data (i.e. the "FIG's").
 A database (the class "fibConfig" and the class "ensemble") is filled, the GUI controller is informed ("signalled") about the ensemble and the services  that are described in the database, and the class provides functions  to inspect and extract attribute values of the services.

- * The classes "tii-detector-xx"  implement the extraction of TII data from the NULL periods starting DAB frames.
+ * The two classes "tii-detector-xx"  implement the extraction of TII data from the NULL periods starting DAB frames.
 They report ("signal") their findings (i.e. basically mainId and subId) to the GUI controller.

 The execution of the functionality is controlled by

- * The class "ofdmHandler" is the controller here, it is aware of the state of the synchronization, takes action when needed, and sends the soft bits that return from the functions in the "ofdmDecoder" from the data blocks 2..4 for processing the FIC, i.e. the "catalog", and the softbits derived from the blocks 5 ..
+ * the class "ofdmHandler", which is the controller here, it is aware of the state of the synchronization, takes action when needed, and sends the soft bits that return from the functions in the "ofdmDecoder" from the data blocks 2..4 for processing the FIC, i.e. the "catalog", and the softbits derived from the blocks 5 ..
 76 to the backend.